kylejvh/MaterialChat/README.md

 - Unique usernames: Pick your username and it's unique to you for the duration of your session.

-- Chatrooms: Create and join your own chatrooms
+- Chatrooms: Create, join, and leave chatrooms as you wish.
+The server will keep a list of the users in each chatroom and update chatroom users in realtime.

 ---